gabrielonet/AGC_logic/README.md

 at the burst begining until AGC kicked in)
 So I decided to remove capacitors and use an arduino nano as time const logic.
-Basicaly , I used an analog pin as input and another analog pin as output , so if signal is bigger than previous one then instantly produce AGC decay, and set a variable as current millis() .
+Basicaly , I used an analog pin as input and another analog pin as output , so if signal is bigger than previous one then instantly produce AGC kick in (knee time), and set a variable as current millis() .
-If signal is less than previous and time delta is greater that decay preset time( I use another digital pin to select fast or slow), then AGC is decaying to current signal level
+If signal is less than previous and time delta is greater that preset time( I use another digital pin to select fast or slow), then AGC is decaying to current signal level.